01. Mesothelioma Treatment in Stratford

 Lifespan Cancer Institute, Rhode Island Hospital

 Thoracic surgery, oncology and chemotherapy are just a few of the areas mesothelioma doctors specialize in around Stratford, Connecticut.
-For example, Dr. Frank C. Detterbeck specializes in several surgical techniques, including minimally invasive surgery.
+These specialists and the larger health care teams will develop personalized treatment options based on a patient’s needs.

 Carrie A. Redlich, M.D.